haytamdon/haytamdon-MNIST_And_Fashion-MNIST_Classification_using_Tensorflow/README.md

 # haytamdon-MNIST_Classification_using_Tensorflow
-Classifying the MNIST dataset using TensorFlow
+Classifying the MNIST and FASHION MNIST datasets using TensorFlow